ctrast/js-arrays/readme.md

 between the two is that you **must always return something from map**.
 In `forEach`, returning anything is pointless.

-Using the same `words` array from before, let's do the same transformation (by capitalizing each word).
+Using the same `friends` array from before, let's do the same transformation (by capitalizing each word).
 Only this time, we'll do it better.

 We'll start by writing them separately.